emuflight/EmuFlight/docs/Battery.md

 # Battery Monitoring

-Betaflight has a battery monitoring feature.
+EmuFlightX has a battery monitoring feature.
 The voltage of the main battery can be measured by the system and used to trigger a low-battery warning [buzzer](Buzzer.md), on-board status LED flashing and LED strip patterns.

 Low battery warnings can: